Posts Tagged ‘Cancer Hospital Columbus Ohio’

 Access to the most advanced treatments depends heavily on strong clinical trial programs.
-The Zangmeister Center is an active participant in a broad range of research studies in cooperation with pharmaceutical companies, The Gynecologic Oncology Group and The National Cancer Institute’s Cooperative Groups (including Southwest Oncology Group and the Eastern Cooperative Group), through the Columbus Community Clinical Oncology Program.
+The Zangmeister Center is an active participant in a broad range of research studies in cooperation with pharmaceutical companies, The Gynecologic Oncology Group and The National Cancer Institute’s Cooperative Groups (including Southwest Oncology Group and the Eastern Cooperative Group), and the NCI Community Oncology Research Program (NCORP).
 Clinical trials give patients broader access to new treatment options and are essential to our mission of providing the most advanced care available to the patients we serve.
 In addition to providing promising alternatives to our patients today, these studies can dramatically improve the prognoses for generations of future oncology patients.

 Your physician will be on call for you during the week.
 On weekends, vacations and holidays, our physicians rotate on-call duties.

 Our business hours are 7:30 AM – 4:30 PM.
 If you have an emergency after regular business hours, on weekends or holidays, you may contact our answering service at (614) 383-6000.
 The answering service will immediately contact the physician on call.

 - Bring a family member or a friend.